Jayarmananan1994/algo-problems/README.md

 3

 ```
+__Solution:__
+Sum of two numbers `a` and `b` are divisible by number `n` if the reminder of `a` divided by `n`
+and `b` divided by `n` is also divided by `n`.
+For example, lets take [8,3,4] and n=3 .
+Here 8%3(2) +4%3(1) = 3 which is again divisile by 3.
+So 8 and 4 cannot be together.

+So first we have to create list containing the reminder.
+For example if s[] = [1,3,2,4,6,11] and `k=7`
+then the reminder list will be `[1,3,2,4,6,4]`.
+Now we can traverse through the list.
+In the resultant subset we can have either `1` or `6` .
+Here, frequency of 1 is equal to 6.
+So either 1 or 6 has to go into result list
+then, frequency of 3 is less than 4, so we have to include 4.
+next 2 can go into list since there is no number with reminder 5.

+In end we have result list [1,2,4,6,4] .
+So the max length of non-divisible subset is 5.

 ### 3. Magic Square
 We define a magic square to be an  matrix of distinct positive integers from  to  where the sum of any row, column, or diagonal of length  is always equal to the same number: the magic constant.